 - Step 10: You need to pay the closing costs

 - Step 11: You pay the purchase price to the seller

 - Step 12: You gain full access to your new property

 - Step 13: You pay the property transfer tax

 - Step 14: You become the lawful property owner

 If you are an expat who is looking to buy in Germany, you are poised to experience a property buying process where you will be exposed to many unfamiliar German terms and processes different from buying property in your home country.

 To help you in this journey and demystify the process, this guide is meant to clearly outline all steps of you going through the property buying experience.

-NOTE: The buying process outlined in this article is mostly applicable to the process where you buy an already existing German property.
-If you are looking to buy a new build property from a German project developer, the buying process will differ slightly but is fundamentally very similar.
+Please note: The buying process outlined in this article is mostly applicable to the process where you buy an already existing German property.
+If you are looking to buy a new build property from a project developer, the buying process will differ slightly but is fundamentally very similar.

 Step 1: Check your affordability online